apify/apify-client-js/docs/examples/index.md

 ```

-To run multiple inputs with the same Actor, most convenient way is to create multiple tasks with different inputs.
+To run multiple inputs with the same Actor, most convenient way is to create multiple [tasks](https://docs.apify.com/platform/actors/running/tasks) with different inputs.
-Task input is persisted on Apify platform when created.
+Task input is persisted on Apify platform when task is created.

 ```javascript
 import { ApifyClient } from 'apify-client';